V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 ## Comments and Thoughts
 Biggest difficulties:
 - Organizing the code in a way that is easy to understand and maintain.
-- Ensuring that the chatbot can call the right functions with the right parameters based on the user's query.
+- Ensuring that the chatbot can call the right functions with the right parameters based on the user's query, especially when dealing with different LLM providers and their specific requirements.
-- By far, the most challenging part was running all the code together from a single entry point, as the code is divided into multiple files and modules.
-I had to ensure that all the imports and dependencies were correctly set up, and that the code could be executed in a single run without any issues.
+- Making the conversation context persistent across multiple queries and multiple models, so that any chatbot can provide meaningful responses based on the user's previous queries and continue the conversation seamlessly.
 - By far, the most challenging part was running all the code together from a single entry point, as the code is divided into multiple files and modules.
 I had to ensure that all the imports and dependencies were correctly set up, and that the code could be executed in a single run without any issues.

 ---
 Future improvements:
-- The model does no work so well on new uploaded datasets, probably because it has no backgroud information about its columns.
+- The model does no work so well on newly uploaded datasets, probably because it has no backgroud information about its columns.
 It would be great to have a way to provide the model with some context about the dataset.
 - There is no logic for multiple users, login, or authentication.
 - Some details like chat naming and user profile are not implemented.
 - The interface look well using streamlit, but it would be great to have a more polished and customizable UI.
 - A stronger error handling and validation in backend.
 I did not go deep into documentation of the libraries used, so there may be some edge cases that are not handled the best way.
 - Using a prper cloud infrastructure as code tool like Terraform or AWS CDK to manage the cloud resources.
-- Using a prper cloud infrastructure as code tool like Terraform or AWS CDK to manage the cloud resources.
+- Display in a better way the thinking process of the models that support it, especially Deepseek R1, that usually thinks a lot before answering.

 > You may notice that some commits were made after I turned in the assignment (07/06/2025).
 However, since the submission deadline was 09/06/2025, I took the liberty of continuing to improve the project.